ArnavKucheriya/NJIT_CS100/README.md

 # NJIT_CS
-CS Course Classes and Personal Projects; created, developed, and Explored.
+CS Course Classes and Personal Projects; created, Explored, and Developed.

 **New Jersey Institute of Technology \[NJIT]**